rsmithlal/Bike-Theft-Mapper/README.md

 * **Implement n-minute trade area method for delimitating hotspot coverage.** A walking time distance of fifteen minutes will be used to approximate access to each hotspot location.
 * **Further develop analytics functionality.** Datasets containing all attribute information for hotspots will be available in JSON and CSV format.
 Clustering and heat maps will be implemented to visualize the flow of hotspots throughout a city.
 * **Introduce gamification to charter unexplored areas.** An objective-based system which rewards users for discovering free Wi-Fi hotspots is currently in the works.

+### Long-term vision and applications:
+Once a significant amount of Wi-Fi data has been crowdsourced, government analysts and civic hacker enthusiasts alike can visually model the flow of wireless access over a given area using tools such as Esri's [Point Density (Spatial Analyst)](http://help.arcgis.com/en/arcgisdesktop/10.0/help/index.html#//009z0000000v000000.htm).
+Statistical analyses such as multiple regression can be performed using tools such as R or Python to determine the degree of influence certain socioeconomic characteristics may have on wireless coverage in the area.
+Predictor variables may be based on information provided in spatial and financial datasets such as the aforementioned census data, or other available open datasets.
+ArcGIS can be used to delimitate wireless access areas, visually identify clusters and pockets throughout the city, and isolate socioeconomic data within each area for comparative analysis.

+The results of these inquiries will be instrumental in identifying pockets lacking adequate wireless coverage.
+In an increasingly networked age, the potential to connect through open networks has become an important tool for community development.
+Mesh networks are one alternative for filling the identified pockets of poor wireless coverage, whereby communities re-broadcast a signal and circumvent traditional problems with WLAN networking.
+A basic cost valuation for deployment and approximate area of coverage can be calculated using ArcGIS once the pockets are determined, building the foundation for future research and development.